destruccionloca/l2jFree/trunk/L2_LoginServer_c5/README.txt

 X. CONTRIBUTING
 ====================

-Anyone who want to contribute to project is encouraged to do so.
+Anyone who wants to contribute to the project is encouraged to do so.
 Java programming skills are not always required as L2J needs much more than java code.

-If you created anything that may be helpful use User Contributions section on our forums.
+If you created any source code that may be helpful please use the User Contributions section on our forums.
 If you contributed good stuff that will be accepted, you might be invited to join L2J Dev Team.